bitquery/graphql-docs/docs/Schema/Cronos/addresstats.md

 The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

+Address statistics aggregate a Cronos address's lifetime activity into a single response: total CRO and token amounts sent and received, transaction counts, fee totals, and active-day counts.
+This is useful for compliance profiling, exchange account monitoring, and building summary pages for the Cronos ecosystem without scanning every transaction individually.

 Here is an example that demonstrates how to retrieve statistics about the USDT smart contract:

 ```